brotkrueml/schema/Documentation/Changelog/Index.rst

 ^^^^^

-* Usage of stdWrap in combination with a string value in TypoScript configuration
+* Usage of stdWrap in combination with a string property value in TypoScript configuration

 `2.4.0 <https://github.com/brotkrueml/schema/compare/v2.3.0...v2.4.0>`_ - 2022-03-28
 ----------------------------------------------------------------------------------------